fbpx

 It is quite clear that all successful businesses classify their patent portfolios in line with their business objectives.
 Indeed, your patent portfolio is like an investment and it is essential to use it like one.

 Classifying your portfolio according to the value of each class of assets (or patents) can help you to not only manage your portfolio better but also identify areas that need more development.
-Besides, you can accurately evaluate your portfolio in this manner and estimate which technologies or assets you can use to establish dominance or earn revenue through licensing.
+Besides, you can accurately evaluate your portfolio in this manner and get an estimate of which technologies or assets you can use to establish dominance or earn revenue through licensing.

 Remember, patent management must be a regular feature of your organization and not a one-time exercise.
 In fact, when you apply for patents, they should be immediately filed under relevant heads so that the entire system becomes intuitive, saving you time and hassle.